alexschmid3/alexschmid3.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year PhD student at the MIT Operations Research Center, advised by [Alexandre Jacquillat](https://mitsloan.mit.edu/faculty/directory/alexandre-jacquillat).
+I am an assistant professor in the David Eccles School of Business at the University of Utah, in the Operations and Information Systems department.
 Broadly speaking, I aim to develop scalable algorithms for large-scale optimization and decision-making under uncertainty, with an emphasis on transportation and logistics.
-My PhD research tackles design and operations for emerging operating models with an element of coordination.

-In the summer of 2023, I interned at Amazon Robotics to develop optimization algorithms for scheduling and coordination of robotic drives in fulfillment centers.
-Before MIT, I worked as a senior analyst in supply chain analytics at the Home Depot.
+I earned my PhD from the MIT Operations Research Center, where I was advised by [Alexandre Jacquillat](https://mitsloan.mit.edu/faculty/directory/alexandre-jacquillat).
+My thesis designed new optimization models and algorithms for the design and operation of emerging coordination-based operating models in transporation and logistics.
+I previously interned at Amazon Robotics and worked as a senior analyst in supply chain analytics at the Home Depot.

 Education
 ======